anhnch/react-native-pin-code/README.md

 The options look intimidating but don't worry.
 Almost all of them are optional.

-NOTE: The component doesn't block the app and asks user to enter code for you.
+NOTE: The component doesn't block the app for you.
 It just renders the Enter PIN screen, and you should style the component to cover the whole screen with absolute position, for instance.
-The best way is to place the component in your App component and use the state management tool to switch the visibility.
+The best way is to place the PinCode component in your App component and use the state management tool to switch the visibility.
 Check the example below.

 ## Basic usage